 Still, sometimes your pet will need a little help.

 Are your rabbit’s eyes extra gunky today?
 It’s not a big deal.

-You can apply the same method to the face if the bunny is struggling with something really dirty or sticky on its face.
+You can apply the same method to the face of the bunny that is struggling with something really dirty or sticky on its face.
 You can apply a little soap to the washcloth, but make sure to keep it away from the eyes and ears.

 Rabbits don’t like getting water in their ears.